APSL/django-yubin/docs/mailviews.rst

 error-prone.
 By encapsulating message rendering within view classes, you can easily compose messages in a structured and clear manner.

-The idea behind the method is identhical to the template class based view: you can select the template to use, in our case one for the subject and one for the body (and one extra for the html), you can pass the data you need overriding the ``get_context_data`` method and the message rendering is made in ``render_to_message`` where you can also customize the parameters as sender, cc, cco, etc. or delay the decision to the ``send`` method.
+The idea behind the method is identical to the template class based view: you can select the template to use, in our case one for the subject and one for the body (and one extra for the html), you can pass the data you need overriding the ``get_context_data`` method and the message rendering is made in ``render_to_message`` where you can also customize the parameters as sender, cc, cco, etc. or delay the decision to the ``send`` method.